mmellado/js4noobs/README.md

     }
   }
 ```
 In this example, we are passing a parameter called name to our function.
 Then inside our function we check for the value of name and do something different depending on it.
-To call this function properly we would call is passing a name as a parameter.
+To call this function properly we would call passing a name as a parameter.

 ```javascript
   greeting('Derp');